-The top 10 risks are reviewed regularly and include but are not limited to the following:
+The top risks are reviewed regularly and include but are not limited to the following:

-Risk Description Comments Operational Operational Risk related to operational activities of the Company, overseen by the CEO and key Operational Operational functions holders Counter-party risk on Exposure to the reinsurer monitored closely in light of the situation in Ukraine. default of reinsurer Financial Frequency of credit check increased from quarterly to monthly.
-AAT satisfactory over the default of relinsurer year on an ongoing basis.
-Delays/changes to the Operational & New business plan is in place which takes into consideration key assumption that the Run-Off plan Financial Shell scheme will be transferred in 2025.
-A revision of the BP is discussed by the Kull-Oli piali Tillalicial Board/shareholder in due time.
-Cyber Risk Operational An brief assessment of Cyber Risk has been included in section C.6 Counter-party risk on Cash balances are diversified among available counterparties .
-The Company maintains Financial such funds on short term deposits and can move these monies at short notice if needs deposit accounts be, thus mitigating this risk.
-Curronav Financial Currency risk is primarily in respect of the commission payments on the Shell business Currency Filialicial which are in GBP.
-The first year of the outsourcing arrangement with CNPSISIL, effective 1st April 2021, can Outsourced model risk Operational be considered satisfactory so far.
-The CEO oversight the outsourcing arrangement on a continuous basis with formal review performed on a quarterly basis.
-Key man risk & The risk moved now in 2021 and is now largely mitigated through the out-sourcing 1 .
-Operational arrangement with CNPSISIL.
-Business continuity and disaster recovery arrangements business continuity have been strengthened with the services available within the outsourcing arrangement.
-Regulatory Risk - Risk that run off status of the company might lead to inappropriate assessment of Applicability of Regulatory applicability of relevant regulatory requirements. proportionality applicability of relevant regulatory requirements.
-In the context of the planned run-off of CNP Europe Life the projected SII position under Capital manitoring Financial ORSA assumptions for 2021 demonstrates that the Company is adequately capitalised in Capital monitoring Filidficidi the SII environment.
-Given the large surplus of capital it is clear that the Company has met its continuous compliance.
+Risk Description Comments Counterparty risk on default of reinsurer Financial Exposure to the reinsurer continues to be monitored closely in light of the situation in Ukraine.
+Credit rating checks and AAT are completed on a monthly basis; both satisfactory over the year and monitored on an ongoing basis.
+Delays/changes to the run-off plan Operational & Financial New management action is in place which supports the business plan and takes into consideration key assumption that the Shell scheme will be transferred in 2025.
+Progress is reviewed regularly by the Board/shareholder.
+Operational Operational Risk related to operational activities of the Company, overseen by the CEO and key functions holders.
+Cyber Risk Operational A brief assessment of Cyber Risk has been included in section C.6.
+A satisfactory Internal Audit review was undertaken in 2022.
+Counterparty risk on deposit accounts Financial Cash balances are held in accordance with our risk appetite.
+The Company maintains such funds on short term deposits and can move these monies at short notice if needs be, thus mitigating this risk.
+Outsourced model risk Operational The outsourcing arrangement with CNPSISIL, effective 1 st April 2021, is considered satisfactory after almost two years in place.
+The CEO oversees the outsourcing arrangement with formal review performed on a quarterly basis.
+Key man risk & business continuity Operational The risk is now largely mitigated through the outsourcing arrangement with CNPSISIL.
+Business continuity and disaster recovery arrangements have been strengthened with the services available within the outsourcing arrangement.
+Currency Financial Currency risk is primarily in respect of the commission payments on the Shell business which are in GBP.
+Regulatory Risk - Applicability of proportionality Regulatory Risk that run-off status of the company might lead to inappropriate assessment of applicability of relevant regulatory requirements.
+Capital monitoring Financial In the context of the planned run-off of CNP Europe Life the projected SII position under ORSA assumptions for 2022 demonstrates that the Company is adequately capitalised in the SII environment.
+Given the large surplus of capital, it is clear that the Company has met its continuous compliance.